compmem/DeepSITH/README.md

 ## Examples

 In the `experiments` folder are the experiments that were included in the paper.
-Everything to recreate the results therin is included.
+Everything to recreate the results therein is included.
 Everything is in jupyter notebooks.
 We have also included everything needed to recreate the figures from the paper, but with your results if you change file names around.